 While this is not an official federal holiday, National Loving Day is recognized as the biggest multiracial commemoration in America.
-Interracial couples across the country take the opportunity to celebrate their love, and to honor Mildred Jeter and Richard Loving, who made all this possible.
+Interracial couples across the country take the opportunity to celebrate their love and honor the two people who made all this possible, Mildred Jeter and Richard Loving.

 History of National Loving Day